About This Course

 Within 8 concise topics you can truly uncover the tools to broadening your biological knowledge and learn how to apply them within a practical setting.

 This course is designed to develop both your theoretical and practical knowledge in preparation for further education or work within a science orientated field.
-By completing this course, you can gain up to 56 UCAS points which can contribute significantly to your university applications.
+By completing this course and exams, you can gain up to 56 UCAS points which can contribute significantly to your university applications.

 However, unlike traditional A Levels where you must sit your examinations at a set time; you can decide when you are ready to take them so you are always prepared.